Full of delicious flavors and simple to make, this Shakshuka recipe is traditionally a breakfast dish but also shines at brunch.

 - Place a lid over the top of the skillet.

-- Poach the eggs for approx 5 minutes.
+- Poach the eggs for approximately 5 minutes.
 Then remove the lid to test the firmness.
 5 minutes is always my starting point for poaching the eggs.
 Depending on the heat level, size of your pan or temperature of your sauce they may require more time.
 If my whites aren't firm enough, I will cover & poach again in 1-2 minute increments until the white are firm & the yolks are still nice & runny.

 - Remove from heat & crumble chevré over the top.